 Well, it’s no surprise that I am a Scottish girl from Scotland.
-I think I have mentioned it once or twice and while I live in the central belt now, I have moved around my country a fair bit trough my life.
+I think I have mentioned it once or twice and while I live in the central belt now, I have moved around my country a fair bit through my life.
 I spent my young teens and high school in the highlands and I think it really gave me a deep love and appreciation for the more traditional side of Scotland and it’s cultures.

-I think the further North you go the more old fashioned and caught in a time warp Scotland really is and I love nothing more than going back to my best memories with some good old Stovies for winter eating.
+I think the further North you go, the more old fashioned and caught in a time warp Scotland really is and I love nothing more than going back to my best memories with some good old Stovies for winter eating.

-We are moving into wet and cold weather again already and today just got me int he mood for my Stovies.
+We are moving into wet and cold weather again already and today just got me in the mood for my Stovies.

 What are Stovies?
 Well, we like to think of them as a potato stew of sorts but I believe they were created as a use for left overs and sort of stuck with most Scots.
+Poor mans dinner maybe?

-Everyone makes their’s how they like them but this is how I was taught and how I love to eat Stovies.
+Everyone makes their’s how they like them, but this is how I was taught and how I love to eat Stovies.
 I make a pretty big pot so I can freeze some for writing days when I am home alone and can pop a tub in the microwave.

 - 1 Large or 2 medium onions, chopped

 - 454g beef sausages ( I use different ones every time and sometimes we use corned beef)